 The Encore GX has a much larger cargo volume with its rear seat up than the C-HR with its rear seat up (23.5 vs. 19.1 cubic feet).
 The Encore GX has a much larger cargo volume with its rear seat folded than the C-HR with its rear seat folded (50.2 vs. 37 cubic feet).

-An Oil Life Monitor is standard on the Encore GX to save the owner time and money by calculating maintenance intervals for oil changes and air filter replacement based on actual driving conditions.
+An Oil Life Monitor is standard on the Encore GX to save the owner time and money by calculating maintenance intervals for oil changes, air filter replacement and brake pad replacement based on actual driving conditions.
 This takes the guesswork out of keeping your vehicle in top condition and helps it last longer.
 Toyota doesn’t offer a maintenance reminder on the C-HR.

 J.D.
 Power and Associates surveys of service recipients show that Buick service is better than Toyota.
 J.D.
 Power ranks Buick 8th in service department satisfaction (above the industry average).
 With a 17% lower rating, Toyota is ranked 14th.